 In the above code, we:

-toc-itemandtoc-h2CSS class for (or other tag name), as well as based onitem.Levelinlinemargin-leftStyle, so that the directory level feeling can be easily achieved through CSS. - response for
+• Added for each catalog item.toc-itemandtoc-h2CSS class for (or any other tag name), as well as based onitem.Levelinline.margin-leftStyle, so that the directory hierarchy can be easily implemented through CSS.

 Further optimization and beautification

-.article-toc/.toc-item/.toc-h2English CSS classes, to adjust the appearance of the directory such as font, color, background, indentation, etc. - English JavaScript interaction:To provide a better user experience, you can also introduce JavaScript code to achieve this:
+• JavaScript interaction:To provide a better user experience, you can also introduce JavaScript code to implement:

-- Smooth scrolling:When you click on an item in the catalog, the page smoothly scrolls to the corresponding chapter.
+• Smooth scrolling:When you click on the catalog item, the page will smoothly scroll to the corresponding section.

-- Highlight the current chapter:Automatically highlight the current screen visible area directory items when the user scrolls the page.
+• Highlight the current chapter:Automatically highlight the directory items within the visible area of the current screen as the user scrolls the page.

-- Fold/Expand the catalog:For articles with many title levels, provide a feature to fold and expand the table of contents.
+• Fold/expand the catalog:For articles with many title levels, provide the function of collapsing and expanding the directory.

-Through these steps and optimization suggestions, you can easily implement a complete and beautiful article catalog in the AnQiCMS front-end template, thereby significantly enhancing the reading experience of the website content.
+By following these steps and optimization suggestions, you can easily implement a functional and aesthetically pleasing article catalog in the AnQiCMS frontend template, thereby significantly enhancing the reading experience of the website's content.